jacobpretorius/Opti.SaaS.Astro.Demo/README.md

-# Optimizely SaaS CMS demo using Astro.build
+# Optimizely SaaS CMS example site using [Astro](https://astro.build/)

+This example site shows how Optimizely SaaS CMS can be used with Astro.
+To configure your own all you would need is to import the data into your CMS instance and plug in the relevant values in `.env` and the other configuration files.

-## Static Site
+## Static Site Version

 [https://opti-saas-astro-static-demo.vercel.app](https://opti-saas-astro-static-demo.vercel.app)